the-other-mariana/3dsmax-plugins/10052020/README.md

 Second test: make a jumping animation using bezier curve.
 You must add one more functionality that makes the plugin attractive.
 In my case, I chose to make the jumper 'stick' to any surface where the user clicks.<br />

-In order to work, the selected mesh must editable poly, not mesh.<br />
+Important: In order to work, the selected surface mesh must editable poly, not mesh.<br />

 ## Process

+### 1st Round

 If you click over the selected mesh, you create a small cube in that position.
 Seems direction is okay. <br />